MichaelPesce/idaes-electron-build/docs/windows-code-signing-google-cloud-kms.md

 If none of the required Google Cloud repository variables are present, the Windows build continues unsigned.
 This keeps forks without signing configuration usable, even if public certificate secrets are present.
 If only part of the Google Cloud repository variable configuration is present, or if those variables are present but required certificate secrets are missing, the workflow fails so misconfigured production repositories do not silently publish unsigned installers.

-To fail fast, the workflow checks signing configuration, decodes certificate files, installs the CNG Provider, writes `C:\Windows\KMSCNG\config.yaml`, and installs intermediate certificates immediately after checkout and before the application build.
-The `google-github-actions/auth` step stays after the installer build and immediately before signing so short-lived OIDC-derived credentials are fresh when SignTool needs them.
+To fail fast, the workflow checks signing configuration, validates service-account impersonation, validates KMS public-key access, decodes certificate files, installs the CNG Provider, writes `C:\Windows\KMSCNG\config.yaml`, and installs intermediate certificates immediately after checkout and before the application build.
+The final `google-github-actions/auth` step stays after the installer build and immediately before signing so short-lived OIDC-derived credentials are fresh when SignTool needs them.

 The workflow signs the final NSIS installer at: